 Attached to the AE-1 PROGRAM, this accessory advances the film, readying the camera for the next shot automatically.
 Lightweight and compact, the Power Winder A2 is very effective in capturing a subject's movement.
-Simply set the main switch to "C," hold in the shutter button, and you can shoot at about two frames per second at any shutter speed from 1/60 to 1/1000 sec.; single frame shooting is possible at any shutter speed when the main switch is set to "S." Since the Power Winder A2 is equipped with a socket for remote control, remote controlled shooting is possible with Canon Remote Switch 3 or 60 or the Wireless Controller LC-1.
+Simply set the main switch to "C." hold in the shutter button, and you can shoot at about two frames per second at any shutter speed from 1/60 to 1/1000 sec; single frame shooting is possible at any shutter speed when the main switch is set to "S." Since the Power Winder A2 is equipped with a socket for remote control, remote controlled shooting is possible with Canon Remote Switch 3 or 60, the Interval Timer TM-1 Quartz or the Wireless Controlled LC-1.

+Note

-The Canon Power Winder A can be also used with this camera.
-Both continuous and single-frame shooting modes are controlled by use of the camera's shutter button.
-Remote control photography is not possible with this power winder.
+The Canon Power Winder A can be also used

+with this camera.
+Both continuous and singleframe shooting modes are controlled by use of

+the camera's shutter button.
+Remote control

+photography is not possible with this power

+winder.